zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 firebase.initializeApp(config);
 ```

-This code sets up your application to connect to the Zeitbook API's Firebase project.
+> This code sets up your application to connect to the Zeitbook API's Firebase project.

 ## Include your application's notification token in API requests

 Firebase Cloud Messaging assigns your application a notification token.
 Zeitbook's backend can use this token to send push messages to your application.
 Here, you'll set up your application to send its notification token to the backend.

-To keep this demo application simple, we've decided not to have a concept of user accounts.
-In a real-world application, instead of storing tokens as a part of each post and comment by a user, you would store them as attributes of users.
-See [the Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/js/first-message) documentation for more details.

 Replace the **last two lines** of `src/firebase.js` with the following code: